junxit/us-congress-bills-111/bill.md

 >     - **(B)** *Direct submission of report* Each report required under this paragraph shall be provided directly to the committees identified in subparagraph (A) without any prior review or comment from the Director, the Secretary of Homeland Security, or any other officer or employee of the Federal Emergency Management Agency or the Department of Homeland Security, or the Office of Management and Budget.
 > - **(c)** *Funding* Pursuant to section 1310(a)(4), the Director may use amounts from the National Flood Insurance Fund to fund the activities of the Office of the Flood Advocate in each of fiscal years 2011 through 2016, except that the amount so used in each such fiscal year may not exceed $5,000,000 and shall remain available until expended.
 Notwithstanding any other provision of this title, amounts made available pursuant to this subsection shall not be subject to offsetting collections through premium rates for flood insurance coverage under this title.

+## § 23.
+Eligibility of property demolition and rebuilding under flood mitigation assistance program

+Section 1366(e)(5)(B) of the National Flood Insurance Act of 1968 (42 U.S.C.
+4104c(e)(5)(B)) is amended by striking “or floodproofing” and inserting “floodproofing, or demolition and rebuilding”.

-## § 19.
-Study regarding mandatory purchase requirement for natural 100-year floodplain and non-federally related loans
+## § 24.
+Study regarding mandatory purchase requirement for non-federally related loans

 - **(a)** *In General* The Comptroller General shall conduct a study to assess the impact, effectiveness, and feasibility of, and basis under the Constitution of the United States for, amending the provisions of the Flood Disaster Protection Act of 1973 regarding the properties that are subject to the mandatory flood insurance coverage purchase requirements under such Act to extend such requirements to any property that is located in any area having special flood hazards and which secures the repayment of a loan that is not described in paragraph (1), (2), or (3) of section 102(b) of such Act, and shall determine how best to administer and enforce such a requirement, taking into consideration other insurance purchase requirements under Federal and State law.
 - **(b)** *Report* The Comptroller General shall submit a report to the Congress regarding the results and conclusions of the study under subsection (a) not later than the expiration of the 6-month period beginning on the date of the enactment of this Act.

-## § 20.
+## § 25.
 Study of methods to increase flood insurance program participation by low-income families

 - **(a)** *In General* The Comptroller General of the United States shall conduct a study to identify and analyze potential methods, practices, and incentives that would increase the extent to which low-income families (as such term is defined in section 3(b) of the United States Housing Act of 1937 (42 U.S.C.
 1437a(b))) that own residential properties located within areas having special flood hazards purchase flood insurance coverage for such properties under the national flood insurance program.
 In conducting the study, the Comptroller General shall analyze the effectiveness and costs of the various methods, practices, and incentives identified, including their effects on the national flood insurance program.
 - **(b)** *Report* The Comptroller General shall submit to the Congress a report setting forth the conclusions of the study under this section not later than 12 months after the date of the enactment of this Act.

-## § 21.
+## § 26.
 Report on inclusion of building codes in floodplain management criteria

-Not later than the expiration of the 6-month period beginning on the date of the enactment of this Act, the Director of the Federal Emergency Management Agency shall conduct a study and submit a report to the Committee on Financial Services of the House of Representatives and the Committee on Banking, Housing, and Urban Affairs of the Senate regarding the impact, effectiveness, and feasibility of amending section 1361 of the National Flood Insurance Act of 1968 (42 U.S.C.
+Not later than the expiration of the 6-month period beginning on the date of the enactment of this Act, the Administrator of the Federal Emergency Management Agency shall conduct a study and submit a report to the Committee on Financial Services of the House of Representatives and the Committee on Banking, Housing, and Urban Affairs of the Senate regarding the impact, effectiveness, and feasibility of amending section 1361 of the National Flood Insurance Act of 1968 (42 U.S.C.
 4102) to include widely used and nationally recognized building codes as part of the floodplain management criteria developed under such section, and shall determine—

 - **(1)** the regulatory, financial, and economic impacts of such a building code requirement on homeowners, States and local communities, local land use policies, and the Federal Emergency Management Agency;
 - **(2)** the resources required of State and local communities to administer and enforce such a building code requirement;